Postal Service's red ink for 12th year as letter mail drops

 Trump has often labeled the Post "fake news" after the newspaper reported unfavorable developments during his campaign and presidency and highlighted the Bezos connection by calling it the "Amazon Washington Post."
 On Sunday, Rep. Adam Schiff, D-Calif., the expected next chairman of the House intelligence committee, told Axios that Democrats will seek to investigate whether Trump sought to punish Bezos by pressuring the Postal Service to raise Amazon's rates.

-Package delivery has been a bright spot for the service, although its growth is slowing, and regulators have found its contract with Amazon to be profitable.
+Package delivery has been a bright spot although its growth is slowing, and regulators have found its contract with Amazon to be profitable.

 The Postal Service, an independent agency, is trying to stay financially afloat as it seeks to invest billions in new delivery trucks to get packages more nimbly to American homes.